Oracle JET supports the Model-View-ViewModel (MVVM) architectural design pattern.

 Popup UI handling

-Hybrid Mobile Application Development Framework Features
+Hybrid Mobile Application Development Toolkit Features

 The following image shows the same application code rendered on an iOS, Android, and Windows mobile device.
-The Oracle JET framework automatically applies the native theme when you configure the application for the desired platform.
+Oracle JET automatically applies the native theme when you configure the application for the desired platform.

 Native themes that you can use with Cordova to create hybrid mobile applications that emulate the look and feel of native iOS, Android, and Windows mobile devices